awjchen/SonoCleaner/SonoCleaner/usersGuide/usersGuide.md

 is an extreme example of this, having _huge_ level-shifts, where portions of the distance trace must track a very late ridge.

-"Correct" this trace by applying the automated procdure to completion, then collapsing the remaining level-shifts with the 'Hold' set to 'Right'.
+"Correct" this trace by applying the automated procedure to completion, then collapsing the remaining level-shifts with the 'Hold' set to 'Right'.

 Then, turn on the 'Show replicate traces' option to superimpose the artifact-free